dkress59/wordpress-api-client/usage/extending-default-routes.md

-?> **Note:** If you have one of your ACF fields set to output a 'Post Object', the typing of the corresponding REST API response object ist not your usual `WPPost`, but rather an `ACFPost`, which you can imported from this library
+?> **Note:** If you have one of your ACF fields set to output a 'Post Object', the typing of the corresponding REST API response object ist not your usual `WPPost`, but rather an `ACFPost` which you can import from this library

 ```typescript
 import WpApiClient, {